Home

 • •Whenever possible, quantify your achievements.
 For example, "Reduced CO2 emissions by 20% over two years by implementing an innovative recycling program."

-• •Use specific metrics such as percentages, financial savings, time reductions, or other relevant data points to show the tangible impact of your work.
+• •Use specific metrics such as percentages, financial savings, sample counts, or regulatory turnaround reductions to show impact.

 Addressing common challenges like career gaps or job hopping can be sensitive, but it's important to handle these situations with transparency.